Livelihoods

 The RLCC team realizes that with globalization, RLCC products compete not only with local and provincial markets but also with a much wider international market.
 Global economics therefore come into play; vision, product type, pricing and supply become all the more critical.
 RLCC remains loyal to the Shah Faisal craft community and works towards enhancing their capacity in production, and specifically aims at improving the income generation capacity of women living in Shah Faisal Town.
 Last but not least, RLCC realizes that income generation is directly linked with sustainability: not only the sustainability of resident households, but of RLCC itself through the 20% overheads charged on product sales.

-- Stocking the product at various outlets such as Tali, PITH, Mohatta Palace Museum shop, IVS kahani, APWA Punjab, and Nomad Gallery Sindh
+• Stocking the product at various outlets such as Tali, pith, MPM museum IVS kahani, Apwa Punjab, Nomad Gallery sindh

 Future Plans